-If, during the Key Executive Change in Control Period, Mr. Horn or Ms. Kogan's employment with the Company is terminated either (1) by the Company without cause and not by reason of death or disability or (2) by the named executive officer as a good reason termination, the named executive officer will receive the following benefits if he timely signs and does not revoke a separation agreement and release of claims in our favor:
+If, during the Key Executive Change in Control Period, Mr. Horn or Ms. Kogan's employment with the Company is terminated either (1) by the Company without cause and not by reason of his or her death or disability or (2) by the named executive officer as a good reason termination, the named executive officer will receive the following benefits if he or she timely signs and does not revoke a separation agreement and release of claims in our favor:

-- continuing payments of the named executive officer's base salary for a period of twelve months following the date of such termination (or if such termination is a good reason termination by the named executive officer based on a material reduction in base salary, then, if greater, as in effect immediately prior to the reduction) (or, if greater, as in effect immediately before the change in control); - a lump sum cash payment equal to 100% of the named executive officer's annualized target bonus as in effect for the performance period in which such termination occurs, or, if greater, as in effect for the performance period in which the change in control occurs; - if a named executive officer and his eligible dependents have qualifying health care at the time of such termination, then either reimbursements for or direct payments of payment of premiums for coverage under COBRA, for a named executive officer and his eligible dependents, if any, for up to twelve months; and - vesting acceleration of 100% of the shares subject to a named executive officer's outstanding time-based equity awards.
+- continuing payments of the named executive officer's base salary for a period of twelve months following the date of such termination (or if such termination is a good reason termination by the named executive officer based on a material reduction in base salary, then, if greater, as in effect immediately prior to the reduction) (or, if greater, as in effect immediately before the change in control); - a lump sum cash payment equal to 100% of the named executive officer's annualized target bonus as in effect for the performance period in which such termination occurs, or, if greater, as in effect for the performance period in which the change in control occurs; - if a named executive officer and his or her eligible dependents have qualifying health care at the time of such termination, then either reimbursements for or direct payments of payment of premiums for coverage under COBRA, for a named executive officer and his or her eligible dependents, if any, for up to twelve months; and - vesting acceleration of 100% of the shares subject to a named executive officer's outstanding time-based equity awards.

-In addition to signing and not revoking a separation agreement and release of claims in our favor, Mr. Horn or Ms. Kogan's receipt and retention of any severance benefits under the Participation Agreement is subject to his compliance with the terms of any confidentiality, information and inventions agreement or other written agreement with us under which he has a material duty or obligation to us.
-Under confidentiality, information and inventions agreement that the named executive officer entered into with the Company, the named executive officer has nondisclosure obligations with respect to the Company's confidential information for so long as such information otherwise is confidential, subject to certain exceptions under applicable law.
+In addition to signing and not revoking a separation agreement and release of claims in our favor, the named executive officer's receipt and retention of any severance benefits under the Participation Agreement is subject to his or her compliance with the terms of any confidentiality, information and inventions agreement or other written agreement with us under which he or she has a material duty or obligation to us.
+Under the confidentiality, information and inventions agreement that the named executive officer entered into with the Company, the named executive officer has nondisclosure obligations with respect to the Company's confidential information for so long as such information otherwise is confidential, subject to certain exceptions under applicable law.

-If Mr. Horn or Ms. Kogan begins employment or enters into a consultant relationship with a new employer during the period he is receiving severance benefits from us under the Severance Plan and a related Participation Agreement, then any cash compensation paid the named executive officer by the new employer will reduce our cash severance benefit obligations under the Severance Plan, and we will have no obligation to provide for (or provide any payments in lieu of) medical, vision and dental coverage if the new employer provides such benefits to such named executive officer.
+If Mr. Horn or Ms. Kogan begins employment or enters into a consultant relationship with a new employer during the period he or she is receiving severance benefits from us under the Severance Plan and a related Participation Agreement, then any cash compensation paid to the named executive officer by the new employer will reduce, but not below \$1,000, our cash severance benefit obligations under the Severance Plan, and we will have no obligation to provide for (or provide any payments in lieu of) medical, vision and dental coverage if the new employer provides such benefits to such named executive officer.